rmcanany/SolidEdgeHousekeeper/README.md

 ## SELECTION TOOLBAR

 The Selection Toolbar is where you select what files to process.
-You can select by folder, by top-level assembly, by list, or by files with errors from a previous run.
+With the toolbar, you can select by folder, by top-level assembly, by list, or by files with errors from a previous run.

+Another option is to drag and drop from Windows File Explorer.
+You can use drag and drop and the toolbar in combination.

-These options are explained below.
+The toolbar functions are explained below.

 ![Toolbar](My%20Project/media/folder_toolbar.png)